docksal/docksal/docs/content/tools/elasticsearch.md

 Apply new configuration with `fin project start` (`fin p start`).

+Elastic Search will be exposed on a random port.
 Use `fin project status` to determine which port Elastic Search is exposed on, e.g.,

 ```
 14:06:05 ~/Projects/drupal8